crystal-cheung/CasualDro/README.md

 * `train_invnoise`(optional, can set to be `None`): the tensor contains values indicating the noisy ratio of the label;

 The structure of the return value of `fetch_test` are similar with `fetch_train`.
-# Contact Information

-For help or issues using CasualDro, please submit a GitHub issue.

-For personal communication related to CasualDro, please contact Yong Lin (`ylindf@connect.ust.hk`).